fahrenfort/ADAM/README.md

 # Manual
-A citable tutorial article covering how to use the decoding apect of the toolbox will become availabel shortly.
+A citable tutorial article covering how to use the decoding apect of the toolbox will become available shortly.